nixworks/public/news/2014/01/3/index.md

 ##### Department of Health
 ### [The Philippine Department of Health declares a measles outbreak in Metro Manila. ](/news/2014/01/3/the-philippine-department-of-health-declares-a-measles-outbreak-in-metro-manila.md)
-_Context: Metro Manila, measles, Department of Health_
+_Context: Department of Health, Metro Manila, measles_

 ##### Its recognition
 ### [Paraguay announces withdrawal of its recognition of the Sahrawi Republic. ](/news/2014/01/3/paraguay-announces-withdrawal-of-its-recognition-of-the-sahrawi-republic.md)
-_Context: its recognition, Sahrawi Republic_
+_Context: Sahrawi Republic, its recognition_

 ##### El Chino Antrax
 ### [Authorities confirm the arrest of El Chino Antrax, a high-ranking Sinaloa Cartel leader, in the Netherlands. ](/news/2014/01/3/authorities-confirm-the-arrest-of-el-chino-antrax-a-high-ranking-sinaloa-cartel-leader-in-the-netherlands.md)